cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 - **job_timeout**: Kube-burner job timeout in seconds.
 Defaults to __3600__ .Uses the parameter [activeDeadlineSeconds](https://kubernetes.io/docs/concepts/workloads/controllers/job/#job-termination-and-cleanup)
 - **pin_server** and **tolerations**: Detailed in the section [Pin to server and tolerations](#Pin-to-server-and-tolerations)
 - **step**: Prometheus step size, useful for long benchmarks.
 Defaults to 30s
 - **metrics_profile**: kube-burner metric profile that indicates what prometheus metrics kube-burner will collect.
-Defaults to `metrics-aggregated.yaml` in cluster-density and `metrics.yaml` in the remaining workloads.
+Defaults to `metrics.yaml` in kubelet-density workloads and `metrics-aggregated.yaml` in the remaining.
 Detailed in the [Metrics section](#Metrics) of this document

 kube-burner is able to collect complex prometheus metrics and index them in a ElasticSearch instance.
 This feature can be configured by the prometheus object of kube-burner's CR.